When you’re on the run from cold-blooded killers, you need to know who your friends are.

 “Right.
 Where were we?
 Systems?”

-Near the door stood a thin woman in a bulky sweater with long straw-colored hair.
-She took a step forward.
+A thin woman with long straw-colored hair, wearing a bulky sweater took a step forward.

 “Kathy, you’ll have to keep going.
 You’ll have the hardware in six weeks.”